 Do you sometimes have the need to hoist, winch, pull, lift, lower, tension or secure a load, but a permanent type of machine is not convenient?
 If so then one of our portable wire rope cable pullers could be the answer.
-Here are some details about using a cable puller and cable pulling equipment for your convenience, please call our sales team if you need any more information.
-A cable puller is also often referred to as a come along winch, cable pulling machine, wire puller or a wire rope cable puller.
+Here are some details about using a cable puller and cable pulling equipment for your convenience.
+Please call our sales team if you need any more information.
+A cable puller is also often referred to as a come along winch, Tirfor winch, cable pulling machine, wire puller or a wire rope cable puller.

 Easily transportable, cable pullers use wire rope for hoisting/winching purposes.
-They are an extremely adaptable piece of cable pulling equipment, as they can be used in virtually any position, vertical, diagonal, horizontal, or any other angle and with any length of wire rope.
+They are an extremely adaptable piece of cable pulling equipment.
+They can be used in virtually any position, vertical, diagonal, horizontal, or any other angle and with any length of wire rope.
 We can supply a range of cable pulling equipment from the original tirfor winch to the trusted Yaletrac with a range of load handling capacities up to 3200kg.

-A wire rope puller or come along winch will be extensively utilised in industrial sectors due to their numerous functions which are appropriate for building construction, farming, oil and chemical, mining and quarries and ship building industries in addition to vehicle recovery operations.
+A wire rope puller or come along winch will be extensively utilised in industrial sectors.
+This is due to their numerous functions which are appropriate for building construction, farming, oil and chemical, mining and quarries and ship building industries in addition to vehicle recovery operations.
 Cable pullers or a wire rope puller is a perfect tool for your work vehicle.

 How Cable Pullers Work

 The total load capacity of a cable pulling machine or come along winch can be increased by the use of sheave blocks/pulley wheels.
 By using this method you can also change the direction of the pull/lift if necessary.
-Because of the increased hoisting effort when using this technique care must be taken to ensure the supporting structures and all other equipment have a sufficient capacity; you usually allow a capacity loss of around 4% per sheave.
-Always refer to the cable pulling equipment manufacturer’s instructions and apply the correct procedures when using the sheave block method.
+Because of the increased hoisting effort when using this technique care must be taken to ensure the supporting structures and all other equipment have a sufficient capacity.
+You usually allow a capacity loss of around 4% per sheave.
+Always refer to the cable pulling equipment manufacturer’s instructions.
+Also apply the correct procedures when using the sheave block method.